kelvin0/ImageAutomation/index.md

 # Automating Photoshop
 This is a brief blog post describing my experience with automating Photoshop using Python.
 I am an experienced software developer, but had never really used Photoshop before.
+As you can tell from my wonderful programmer art in this post ;)

 Here's the [Adobe documentation](https://www.adobe.com/content/dam/acom/en/devnet/photoshop/pdfs/photoshop-cc-vbs-ref.pdf) my work was based on.